 a. the Reception and Identification Centres (RIC),

-b. the Controlled Structures for Temporary Accommodation of asylum seekers and
+b. the Controlled Structures for Temporary Accommodation of asylum applicants and

 c. the Closed Controlled Access Centres, which are structured and have the responsibilities of RIC and within which, in separate spaces, facilities of temporary accommodation and the special detention facilities provided in Art.
 31 of L. 3907/2011 operate.